 Total production indicates the annual national production of the country in the equilibrium year.
-Thus, the model cannot differentiate between the range of types of producers (and other value chain participants).
-In this structure output is not represented as a production function considering the complexity of modelling production of a perennial crop.
-Generally, farmers provide their harvest directly or through collectors to the wholesaler which involves a marketing cost, however there is little data on these transactions (although anecdotally there is thought to be an average price mark up of about 30 percent between farm gate and wholesale price which could be an approximation for the benefit share of this segment).
-The distribution link from farmers to wholesalers is contracted to just wholesalers in this model (which also consists of farmers and collectors at different levels below the wholesalers), and it is assumed that wholesalers then distribute the raw coconuts to different production sectors.
+In this structure it is not represented as a production function considering the complexity of modelling production of a perennial crop.
+Generally, farmers provide their harvest directly or through collectors to the wholesaler which involves a marketing cost, however there is little data on these transactions.
+The distribution link from farmers to wholesalers is contracted to wholesalers in this model, and it is assumed that wholesalers then distribute the raw coconuts to different production sectors.